 In addition, by staying active during your workday, a balance board can also help you achieve better mental health.
-By consistently trying to balance, it improves the neural networks between the mind and body, thus improving our mental wellbeing, as well as our physical.
+By consistently trying to balance, it improves the neural networks between the mind and body, thus improving our mental and physical well-being.

 You’ll notice an immediate benefit when using a balance board as it activates all of your tiny muscles that you never even knew you had.

 When you’re first using a balance board, caution should be exercised.
 Take it slow when you’re getting to know your balance board.
-The last thing you want is an injury caused by using the balance board improperly or by doing something outside of your skill level.
+The last thing you want is an injury caused by improper use of the balance board or doing something outside your skill level.

 Test it out and try out new techniques slowly.
 If you need to, brace the desk for a while before you’re fully used to it.
 For some time, you may need to pay close attention to what you’re doing on the balance board before using it at work.

 Taking it home and practicing it there before using it while you work may be a good idea.